aws-samples/aws-mlops-pipelines-terraform/README.md

 * **Amazon CloudWatch** for monitoring SageMaker tuning and training jobs.

 ## Why Terraform
 We have received a lot of feedback from a number of AWS Strategic partners and customers about their MLOps use cases and discovered that they are using Terraform for their infrastructure automation.
-As a result of this feedback, we decided to use Tarraform to help them in their efforts.
+As a result of this feedback, we decided to use Terraform to help them in their efforts.
 Here are additional reasons for using Terraform for MLOps use cases:
 * Terraform can define infrastructure and manage infrastructures’ lifecycle directly.
 To use SageMaker Studio project, a project template should be created in advance and saved in Service Catalog.
 The template needs to define infrastructure using CloudFormation.
 * Terraform supports multi-cloud platforms.
 User can provision services on multiple cloud platform.
 * Terraform has workspaces, which makes it easier to manage multiple environments.